 Welcome to the Emerald Isle!
 A Go Ahead representative greets you at Shannon Airport after you clear customs and escorts you to your hotel in Galway.
 This afternoon, your Tour Director introduces you to Galway, Ireland’s third-largest city.
 For 400 years Galway was an independent city-state—as recently as the 19th century, local citizens were still in the habit of setting their clocks 40 minutes behind Dublin time.
 At tonight’s included welcome dinner, meet your fellow travelers.

 This morning, depart Galway and travel through the limestone plateau known as the Burren.
 Stop to see the spectacular Cliffs of Moher, which rise 700 feet above the Atlantic Ocean.
 These are among the most dramatic views in Ireland, and film fans may recognize them as the “Cliffs of Insanity” from the classic movie The Princess Bride.
 Enjoy this afternoon at leisure in Galway.
 You might choose to visit the broad expanse of Eyre Square or visit the 16th-century Spanish Arch on the banks of the Corrib.
-Lovers of pub culture will delight in Galway’s traditional public houses, including The Quays, Murphy’s Bar, Monroe’s Tavern and so much more.
+Lovers of pub culture will delight in Galway’s traditional public houses, including The Quays, Murphy’s Bar, Monroe’s Tavern and so many more.
 Pubs aren’t just bars in the American sense of the word—they’re communal meeting houses where a civic spirit is nurtured over crisps, ale and good craic (pronounced “crack,” it’s Gaelic for fun and conversation).
 Tonight, you may choose to join our optional excursion for a castle banquet dinner (seasonal).

 Enjoy a feast fit for a king inside Dunguaire Castle, a 17th-century castle overlooking Galway Bay.
 Sip from a goblet of mead and learn the history of the castle before proceeding up the spiral staircase to the banquet hall, where you’ll enjoy a sumptuous, four-course dinner and an evening of live entertainment, including songs and stories.
 Please note: This excursion is seasonal from April to October.